Bahnhofstraße 12

 Colmberg

-When you leave Colmberg, beautiful views of the west side of the castle open up to you.
+As you leave Colmberg, you will enjoy beautiful views of the western side of the castle.

-The path now leads past small ponds, the wooded Eichberg hill and a 300-year-old oak tree that stands directly on the edge of the path.
+The path now leads past small ponds, the wooded Eichberg and a 300-year-old oak tree that stands right on the edge of the path.

 After Ober- and Unterhegenau, you reach Binzwangen.
-A district of Colmberg with half-timbered houses worth seeing.
+This is a district of Colmberg with half-timbered houses worth seeing.

-From there to Hornau, you again cycle along the Altmühl, which has its source in the Hornau area.
+From there to Hornau, you cycle along the Altmühl again, which has its source in the area around Hornau.

-The Altmühl is considered one of the slowest rivers in Germany and flows into the Danube.
+The Altmühl is one of the slowest rivers in Germany and flows into the Danube.
 It also has 3 sources.
-Which one is the only correct one has been the subject of much debate.
-Two springs lie north of Hornau and flow into the Hornau pond.
-A third spring rises from the pond in the south.
-In 1904, the "Königlich Bayerische Hydrotechnische Bureau zu München" (Royal Bavarian Hydrotechnical Bureau in Munich) declared this to be the official source of the Altmühl.
+Which one is the right one has been the subject of much debate.
+Two springs lie to the north of Hornau and flow into the Hornauer Weiher.
+A third spring emerges from the pond in the south.
+This was designated the official Altmühl spring in 1904 by the "Royal Bavarian Hydrotechnical Bureau in Munich".
 A large stone marks this spot today.
-There is also an inn at the pond whose speciality is baked carp.
+There is also an inn at the pond, whose speciality is baked carp.

 Hornau 37